Fountain Valley massacre: Aftermath

 The racial motivation for the killings and fear of further violence led to a steep decline in tourism to St. Croix, from which the island's tourism industry only recovered decades later.

 American musician Sherman Kelly has claimed he was assaulted by some of the same perpetrators three years before the Fountain Valley shooting.
 While recovering from the assault, Kelly wrote the song "Dancing in the Moonlight" to imagine "an alternate reality, the dream of a peaceful and joyful celebration of life."
 The song, released in 1970, later became a hit for King Harvest and again for Toploader.

-On 31 December 1984, LaBeet (then calling himself Ismail Muslim Ali) hijacked American Airlines Flight 626 while in federal custody on a transfer to a new place of detention, using a handgun stashed in a lavatory.
+On December 31, 1984, LaBeet (then calling himself Ismail Muslim Ali) hijacked American Airlines Flight 626 while in federal custody on a transfer to a new place of detention, using a handgun stashed in a lavatory.
 He forced the pilot to land the plane in Havana, Cuba, where LaBeet escaped.
 He was never recaptured by U.S. authorities.
 Cuban authorities did prosecute LaBeet for aircraft hijacking.
 He was sentenced to 10 years in prison, of which he served seven years.
 With the thawing of Cuban–American relations in 2015, LaBeet was confirmed to be living at large in Cuba.
 He was the subject of the 2016 documentary film The Skyjacker's Tale.

 Joseph was released from prison on December 22, 1994, after being pardoned by the governor of the U.S. Virgin Islands.
 However, he died of a drug overdose four years later.
-The other three served 29 years in federal prison before being returned to Virgin Islands custody and then retransferred to private prisons in the U.S. As of 2022, they remained incarcerated at the Citrus County Detention Facility, north of Tampa, Florida.
+The other three served 29 years in federal prison before being returned to Virgin Islands custody and then retransferred to private prisons in the mainland U.S. As of 2022, they remained incarcerated at the Citrus County Detention Facility, north of Tampa, Florida.